-Required preparation by students: to be announced.
+Required preparation by students: readings to be announced via Brightspace.
 Each week there will be a short assignment that students must prepare before attending the working groups.
 These short assignments will require the students to develop research questions using a pre-determined format and build upon these questions throughout the course.
-Feedback on these assignments will be given every week during the class and/or via Turnitin (Blackboard).
+Feedback on these assignments will be given every week during the class and/or via Turnitin (Brightspace).

 Areas to be tested within the exam

 The examination syllabus consists of the required reading (literature) for the course, the course information guide and the subjects taught in the lectures, the seminars and all other instructions which are part of the course.

 The digital sources of the obligatory literature will be posted on Brightspace.
 Student are expected to collect the literature themselves.